Master of Health Services Administration

 Paid Administrative Residency

-Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior level management (presidents, vice presidents, chief executive officers).
-The annual residency stipend our students received in 2017 is $42,000.
+Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior-level management (presidents, vice presidents, chief executive officers).
+The average annual residency stipend our students are receiving in 2023 is $56,500.

-We have an alumni base more than 1,600 strong around the United States and in several foreign countries, many in significant leadership positions in a variety of health care settings including hospitals, group practices, consulting firms, VA health systems and long-term care facilities.
+We have an alumni base more than 1,700 strong around the United States and in several foreign countries, many in significant leadership positions in a variety of health care settings including hospitals, group practices, consulting firms, VA health systems, and long-term care facilities.

 Small Class Size